-The Portfolio aims to achieve a target average return of 3% over the Benchmark (as specified in the "Benchmark" section below) before fees over a market cycle (typically 3 years) from investing primarily in a portfolio of Japanese equity holdings.
+The Portfolio seeks to outperform the Benchmark (as specified in the "Benchmark" section below) before fees over a market cycle (typically 3 years) by investing in a diversified mix of Euro-denominated fixed and floating rate debt securities.

 Investors should note that the target return is not guaranteed over a market cycle, a 12-month or any period and the Portfolio's capital is at risk.
 Investors should also note that, over the course of a market cycle, there may be significant periods of time during which the performance of the Portfolio will deviate from the targeted return and the Portfolio may experience periods of negative return.
 There can be no guarantee that the Portfolio will ultimately achieve its investment objective.